dotadiw23/dotadiw23/README.md

 I'm a systems engineering student, with a backend developer profile.

-- 💼 I’m currently looking for a job
+- 💼 Junior Developer
-- 🤓 I’m learning REST!
+- 🤓 I’m learning UE5!
 - 🎸 Fun fact: I slap the bass

 ## Languages and Tools